 Price According To Needs while Analyzing Competition

 Using this same approach, you can determine where your home must be priced in your selling price per square foot range.
 Make sure that you stay non-emotional and realistic when finalizing these numbers.
-You want to make sure that you can satisfy all your needs when selling your home.
-If your final asking price is reduced due to a high level of competition, and this reduction causes you to not net the equity you need, then you will simply lose by putting your home on the market.
-Be sure to understand this concept and be assured that you are making the most informed, intelligent decision possible.
+You want to ensure you can satisfy all your needs when selling your home.
+If your final asking price is reduced due to a high level of competition, which causes you to not net the equity you need, then you will simply lose by putting your home on the market.
+Be sure to understand this concept and ensure you are making the most informed, intelligent decision possible.